glumpy/glumpy/doc/numpy.rst

-The glumpy philosophy is thus to minimize GL calls and to try to merge any buffer update operations into a single call sequence, even if suboptimal in some cases.
+The glumpy philosophy is thus to minimize GL calls and to try to merge any buffer update operations into a single call sequence, even if it is suboptimal in some cases.

 .. note::